AmeerD/AmeerD.github.io/_pages/reading.md

 Note: This is a no research paper zone, just leisure reading :)

 ## Currently Reading
+* The Sun Does Shine, Anthony Ray Hinton
 * When I'm Gone, Look For Me in the East, Quan Barry

 ## The Backlog